 Bountiful Bristol Bay

-Like the “bread basket” of the Midwest, this “fish basket” provides a healthy, abundant source of seafood for the nation and the world.
-These marine resources also support centuries-old Alaska Native subsistence traditions as well as local communities, fishermen, fishing families, and businesses across Alaska and the Pacific Northwest, who depend upon the continued health of the region's world-class fisheries and ecosystem.
+Like the breadbasket of the Midwest, this “fish basket” provides a healthy, abundant source of seafood for the nation and the world.
+Bristol Bay’s marine resources also support centuries-old Alaska Native subsistence traditions, local communities, fishermen, fishing families, and businesses across Alaska and the Pacific Northwest that depend on the continued health of the region’s world-class fisheries and ecosystem.

 The Bristol Bay marine ecosystem and surrounding region contain:

 |Renewable fisheries that support thousands of jobs.|

 |Some of the largest wild salmon runs, including the largest sockeye run in the world.|